Wilson v Secretary of State for Trade and Industry: Facts

 Mrs Penelope Wilson pawned (or "pledged") her BMW 318 convertible for £5000 to a two-person company called First County Trust Ltd (i.e. she gave her car as security for a loan of £5000).
 She had to pay £304.50 per month in interest (a 94.78% pa interest rate).
 There was also a £250 "document fee", but because Mrs Wilson could not pay it, the fee was added to the loan.
 Six months later she had to redeem the car by paying the full amount of £7,327, or the car would be sold.
 She did not pay six months later.
 When the pawnbroker asked her for the money, instead of paying, she brought an action against him under the Consumer Credit Act 1974 to get her car back.
 Under s 127(3) an improperly executed consumer credit agreement - such as one where the debtor does not sign and the document does not contain all the prescribed terms of the agreement - is unenforceable by a creditor.
 Mrs Wilson argued that the £250 was not part of the credit under the agreement, and therefore where the document stated that £5250 was given as a loan, this was incorrect.
 Therefore, she argued the loan was unenforceable.

-Judgment
+Judgement

 High Court

 Judge Hull QC held that the fee of £250 was in fact part of the amount of the credit.
 So the agreement was enforceable.
 However, he also held that the agreement was an "extortionate credit bargain" and used his power under the 1974 Act to reduce the amount of interest by one half.
 Mrs Wilson appealed.